kjk/common/siser/readme.md

 The format avoids the need for escaping keys and values, which helps in making encoding/decoding fast.

 How does that play out in real life?
-I wrote a benchmark comparing siser vs. json.Marshal.
-It’s about 30% faster:
+I wrote a benchmark comparing siser vs. `json.Marshal`:

 ```
 $ go test -bench=.
-BenchmarkSiserMarshal-8   	 1000000	      1903 ns/op
-BenchmarkJSONMarshal-8    	  500000	      2905 ns/op
+BenchmarkSiserMarshal-10      	 2160492	       558.2 ns/op
+BenchmarkSiserMarshal2-10     	 2146057	       558.2 ns/op
+BenchmarkJSONMarshal-10       	 2141493	       559.5 ns/op
+BenchmarkSiserUnmarshal-10    	 4011476	       297.7 ns/op
+BenchmarkJSONUnmarshal-10     	  694324	      1714.0 ns/op
 ```

+Marshalling is almost the same speed; un-marshalling is significantly faster.

-The format is binary-safe and works for serializing large values e.g. you can use png image as value.
+The format is binary-safe and works for serializing large values e.g. you can store png image as value.

-It’s also very easy to implement in any language.
+Format is simple so it's easy to implement in any language.